1979 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The assessment begins with identifying the mint mark location below the date on the obverse, distinguishing between Philadelphia issues without mint marks, Denver specimens bearing a “D,” and San Francisco proof varieties marked with an “S.”

-For San Francisco proofs specifically, collectors must differentiate between Type 1 coins featuring a filled, indistinct “S” and the scarcer Type 2 with its clearer mint mark, as this distinction alone creates substantial value differences.
+For San Francisco proofs specifically, collectors must differentiate between Type 1 coins featuring a filled, indistinct “S” and the scarcer Type 2 with its clearer mint mark.
+This distinction alone creates a substantial value difference, as Type 2 proofs represent only about 40% of the 1979-S proof production.

 The 1979 Jefferson nickel series comprises four distinct categories differentiated by mint facility and production characteristics.

 Philadelphia and Denver facilities struck circulation coins totaling nearly 789 million pieces, while San Francisco produced approximately 3.68 million proof specimens exclusively for collectors.
-The San Francisco proofs present a unique collecting challenge through their two varieties: Type 1 featuring a partially filled, indistinct “S” mint mark representing the majority of production, and Type 2 displaying a clearer, more defined “S” introduced through a mid-year die change.
+The San Francisco proofs present a unique collecting challenge through their two varieties: Type 1 featuring a partially filled, indistinct “S” mint mark representing roughly 60% of production, and the scarcer Type 2 displaying a clearer, more defined “S” introduced through a mid-year die change and representing the remaining 40%.

-Each category exhibits different rarity levels and value ranges based on grade, strike quality, and market demand, with proof varieties commanding premiums over circulation strikes in equivalent conditions.
+Each category exhibits different rarity levels and value ranges based on grade, strike quality, and market demand.
+Proof varieties command premiums over circulation strikes in equivalent conditions.

 1979 No Mint Mark Nickel Price/Grade Chart